pdxprotestguide/protestguide/guides/portland/basic_first_aid.md

 - Assess how you feel and wether or not you should continue protesting.
 Find a safe way home or to a medical professional if necessary.

-### What to do if someone else suffers a severe injury
+### What to do if someone else suffers a severe injury at a protest

 - Stay calm.
 Witnessing someone being severely injured can be scary and can cause a fight-flight-freeze response.